-An unsecured loan is a loan that you can apply for that does not require details of an asset to be provided as security for the loan (such as a property or a car).
+An unsecured loan is one you can apply for that doesn't require details of an asset to be provided as security for the loan (such as a property or a car).

-Typically unsecured loans can be used for a range of purposes like travelling or consolidating debt.
+Unsecured personal loans can typically be used for a range of purposes like travelling or consolidating debt.

 The interest rate on an unsecured loan can be higher than the interest rate on some other loans (such as home loans) because there’s no security held against the loan.